Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 ✈️ Getting There: Fly to Medan (KNO) for Orangutans/Lake Toba, or Padang (PDG) for food/surf.

-🏨 Where to Stay: Jungle guesthouses in Bukit Lawang; Batak homestays on Samosir Island.
+🏨 Where to Stay: Eco-jungle guesthouses in Bukit Lawang; Batak homestays on Samosir Island.

-🍽️ Must Eat: Nasi Padang (Spicy Curry), Mie Aceh (Spicy Noodles).
+🍽️ Must Eat: Authentic Nasi Padang (Spicy Beef Rendang), Mie Aceh (Spicy Noodles).

 Sunrise over Borobudur Temple with Mount Merapi in background

-Java is the political heart of Indonesia.
-It is densely populated but offers a fantastic mix of history, volcanoes, and city life.
+Java is the economic and political heart of Indonesia, home to over 150 million people.
+While densely populated, it offers a breathtaking mix of ancient history, smoking volcanoes, and vibrant city life.

 Highlights: